Real Name: Kali-Ma (translates as “Mother Kali”)

 In recent years, Kali became involved with Lucifer attempting to cause the

-Apocalypse after he was released from Hell by two paranormal researchers named
+Apocalypse after he was released from Hell by two paranormal adventurers named

 Sam and Dean Winchester.
 Zeus and Odin contacted Vishnu about Kali meeting